 In this list we will be listing what we think are the top 10 rivalries today in college football.
-30 years ago if I told you i would be doing a list like this and you told me Oklahoma-Nebraska would not be on the a list, I would have said you are crazy.
-College football used to be a smaller more regional game, which led to more rivalries.
+Thirty years ago, if I told you I would be doing a list like this and you told me Oklahoma-Nebraska would not be on the a list, I would have said you are crazy.
+College football used to be a smaller regional game, leading to more rivalries.
 So here is a list of our top 10 rivalries today in college football today.

 This game is still a throwback to the way college football used to be.
 The most famous game between these two teams was the 1968, 29-29 tie game.
 To witness Harvard-Yale is to go back to another time—before multibillion dollar media rights deals and flashy uniforms.

 Fall classics in the Orange Bowl made this one of the most intense rivalries in the sport.
 The height of the series came between the 1980s and 2000s when the Seminoles and Hurricanes were competing for national championships.
-It is not what it used to be, so hopefully a new coach at Miami in Mark Richt can restore the old glory of the U and put this rivalry back where it belongs.
+It is not what it used to be, so hopefully a new coach at Miami and Florida State can restore the old glory of the U and put this rivalry back where it belongs.

 The series has been fairly even over the years, but it gets added points because there’s a disagreement between the schools as to when it actually began.
 The most recent classic in this series was in 2014 when Georgia aiming for a SEC East title, Florida inexplicably racked up 418 rushing yards in a stunning 38-20 win over the Bulldogs.